taddyorg/podcast-data-n8n-integration/README.md

 ## Operations

-* Check Taddy API requests remaining
-* Check remaining transcript credits
+* Search for a podcast or episode with advanced filters
-* Extract transcript from a specific episode
+* Get the transcript for a specific episode (uses transcript credits)
-* Get well known podcasts guaranteed to work
 * Get detailed information about a specific podcast
 * Get episodes for a specific podcast
-* Search for podcasts and episodes with advanced filters
+* Check number of Taddy API requests remaining
+* Check number of transcript credits remaining

 ## Credentials